rohith1125/Prado/README.md

 </pre>

 ### Interpreter (WIP)
-I think Prado would need a Python interpreter to scan a `.pd` file and convert it to BF.
+Prado needs a Python interpreter to scan a `.pdn` file and convert it to BF.
 This is currently a work in progress, saved as the `Prado.py` file in this Repo.